0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/configure-ide.md

 GoLand lets you set your GOPATH for three different scopes:

 - Global GOPATH: The global scope lets you configure a GOPATH  for all the projects on your GoLand IDE.
-Set it only once and it will be applicable for all teh projects.
+Set it only once and it will be applicable for all the projects.

 - Project GOPATH: The project scope lets you configure GOPATH only for your current project on IDE.
-This indiactes that one project can have different GOPATH while the other one can have an entirely different one.
+This indicates that one project can have a different GOPATH while the other one can have an entirely different one.

 - Module GOPATH: The module GOPATh is set for one module.